- Tel: 858.663.9055

 |

 The concentration stated for each application is a general starting point.
-Variations in protocols, secondaries and substrates may require the Chromogranin A antibody to be titered up or down for optimal performance.
+Variations in protocols, secondaries and substrates may require the Chromogranin A Antibody Clone LK2H10 to be titered up or down for optimal performance.

 1. Staining of formalin-fixed tissues requires boiling tissue sections in 10mM citrate buffer, pH 6.0, for 10-20 min followed by cooling at RT for 20 minutes.